KevinDockx/HttpCacheHeaders/README.md

 services.AddHttpCacheHeaders();
 ```

 Then, add the middleware to the request pipeline.
-Starting with version 6.0, the middleware must be added between UseRouting() and UseEndpoints.
+Starting with version 6.0, the middleware MUST be added between UseRouting() and UseEndpoints().

 ```
 app.UseRouting();